akilli/cms/readme.md

 # Database schema version

 The core cms tables are created in the *public* schema per default.
-The curreent schema version is stored as a comment on the *public* schema.
+The current schema version is stored as a comment on the *public* schema.

 ## Current version